 Feeding the Green-Cheeked Conure

 In the wild, green-cheeked conures feast on fruits, vegetables, seeds, and the occasional insect or two.
-Pet conures in captivity should have a similar diet—for optimum health, feed your conure a wide variety of fresh fruits and vegetables, supplemented with a high-quality pelleted diet, and give Chop a try to make life easier for you and healthier for your bird.
-Doing so will provide your conure the best foundation for lifelong health and happiness.
+Pet conures in captivity should have a similar diet—for optimum health, feed your conure a wide variety of fresh fruits and vegetables, supplemented with a high-quality pelleted diet, and give chop a try to make life easier for you and healthier for your bird.
+Doing so will provide your conure with the best foundation for lifelong health and happiness.